Dental Implants in Collingwood

 At Collingwood Dental Centre, the first step is a comprehensive evaluation of your oral health, your medical status, and in most cases, a dental CT scan is required to understand the anatomy of the area we are dealing with.

 We use virtual reality software to plan your case and sit down with you to show you the proposed result.
-A surgical stent is created from this software so that the implants are placed precisely and in the ideal position.
+A surgical stent is created from this software so that the implants are placed in the correct position.

 Dental implants can help to prevent surrounding teeth from becoming misaligned, resolve bite issues or jaw joint pain, and restore facial appearance and tissues.

-Contact us for a complimentary virtual demonstration of this software and the dental implant process.
+Contact us for a virtual demonstration of this software and the dental implant process.

 Why Replace Missing Teeth